chaitjo/lstm-context-embeddings/README.md

 The cells used in the RNNs are the [Long Short-term Memory (LSTM)](http://deeplearning.cs.cmu.edu/pdfs/Hochreiter97_lstm.pdf) cells, which are better at capturing long-term dependencies than vanilla RNN cells.
 This ensures our model doesn't just consider the nearest neighbours while modifying a word's embedding.

 # A note on novelty...
 I had this idea when I was studying word embeddings and how to combine them with deep neural networks for text classification.
 I started writing the code in July 2016 and learnt much later that the technique I was proposing had already been discussed in some very popular papers in Machine Translation.
-It is a part of the architecture of Google Translate's new [Zero-Shot Multilingual Translation](https://arxiv.org/pdf/1611.04558v1.pdf) system and had first been proposed by Bahdanou et al(https://arxiv.org/pdf/1409.0473v7.pdf) in 2014.
+It's a part of the architecture of Google Translate's new [Zero-Shot Multilingual Translation](https://arxiv.org/pdf/1611.04558v1.pdf) system and had first been proposed by [Bahdanou et al](https://arxiv.org/pdf/1409.0473v7.pdf) in 2014.

 To paraphrase Bahdanou et al, *"We obtain an annotation for each word by concatenating the forward and backward states of a bidirectional RNN.
 The annotation contains the summaries of both the preceding words and the following words.
 Due to the tendency of RNNs to better represent recent inputs, the annotation will contain information about the whole input sequence with a strong focus on the parts surrounding the anotated word."*

-Google Translate is probably the best example of a product leveraging neural networks and it's bitter-sweet that my idea is a tiny part of it.
+Google Translate is probably the best example of a product leveraging neural networks and it's bittersweet that my idea is a tiny part of it.
 I really thought I had come up with something new that could be published!
 However, this proves that I was thinking along the right track and that the idea works exactly as intended.
 I am yet to encounter a paper which studies this method rigourously or has applied it in the context of sentiment analysis.

 # Implementation
 The code implements the proposed model as a pre-processing layer before feeding it into a [Convolutional Neural Network for Sentence Classification](https://arxiv.org/pdf/1408.5882v2.pdf) (Kim, 2014).
 Two implementations are provided to run experiments- one with [tensorflow](https://www.tensorflow.org/) and one with [tflearn](http://tflearn.org/) (A high-level API for tensorflow).
 Training happens end-to-end in a supervised manner- the RNN layer is simply inserted as part of the existing model's architecture for text classification.